evaliu2002/PetMyDog/Weekly Reports/ReportEight.md

     - Progress and Issues: I finished implementing request responses for dog requests.
 I developed part of the front-end test suite.
 I also fixed the styling for the web-app. necessary information from the database (mid) but ultimately figured it out.
 I wasn't stuck on anything.

+- ##### Wenxuan Liu:
+    - Goals from last week: Test&fix everything
+    - Progress and Issues: Edit the navigation on the front end that allow users navigate through the app using buttons Helped to fix new dogs and other components for deployment preparation.
+Deploy our app every time new features are added.
+      Record demo with eva.
+Attempted to write tests for find the dogs does not work yet.